ObolNetwork/charon/README.md

 #### nginx
 Temporary middleman between validator and beacon clients for testing purposes

+## Deployment workflow

+- Checkout a branch and commit your work
+- Open a PR
+- Once CI passes it can be merged to `master`
+- Commits on master can be tagged for public release with a command like; `git tag -a v0.0.1 -m "Charon v0.0.1: Hello Acheron"`

 ## To Do List
 - [x] Beacon client syncing